jingliao132/jingliao132.github.io/_pages/about.md

 I am a Ph.D candidate of Digital Art and Design at the college of Computer Science and Technology.
 My primary interests are   **computational tools that serve human interests, action-taking and decision-making in design activity**.
 I hope to distribute knowledge of computer science to the field of human creation.
 My goal is to build a human-machine integrated design framework.
 Currently, I am working on design cognition theories that explain designers perceive, understand, communicate and transform visual and semantic information; as well as adaptive interaction techniques that accommodate individual traits in designing.

 ## Hobby
 I love traveling.
 I am also an amateur photographer and advanced open water diver.
-Many [works](https://jingliao132.github.io/portfolio) are captured during travels.
+You may find wonder moments and interesting thoughts at [here](https://jingliao132.github.io/portfolio).

 ## Experience
 - Singapore University of Technology and Design (SUTD), **Visiting Fellow & Teaching Assistant**, Dec 2018 - Dec 2019